bonitasoft/bonita-doc/md/define-and-deploy-the-bdm.md

 Your business data is the information that is shared between your processes and applications.
 It is defined as a set of business object in a business data model (BDM).
 There is one BDM that is used by all processes and applications in a tenant.
 When you define a process, you specify the business objects that are relevant to the process.
 When a process is instantiated (a case is started), the specified business objects are instantiated as required, becoming variables within the process instance.

 You are recommended to use business data instead of process data for any data that has meaning outside of one single process.
 The business data objects are stored in a database that can be accessed by all applications and processes in a tenant.
 There is no need to import data from an external system or write it back after a change.
 The data is automatically stored persistently.
-It is simple to specify the business objects relevant to a process or task, using Bonita BPM Studio.
+It is simple to specify the business objects relevant to a process or task, using Bonita Studio.
 You can also access a business object programmatically by its data access object (DAO).

 To design your BDM, you need to consider the following:

 * In a BDM, you create predefined business object definitions that represent key concepts which are manipulated by your processes.
-For example, Orders, Invoices, and Leave requests are be shared by all processes when running in the Bonita BPM Engine during production.
+For example, Orders, Invoices, and Leave requests are be shared by all processes when running in the Bonita Engine during production.
 * A BDM is composed of simple and complex business objects, and the composition and aggregation relationships between them.
 * There is one BDM for a tenant, so it must include all the objects needed.
 Updating a model must be done with care, so that the changes do not cause problems for deployed processes or applications.
 * Business objects are instantiated at diagram or process level, not at task or form level.

 The [BDM specification](#bdm_spec) explains the details of what you must configure in a BDM.
-Use Bonita BPM Studio to [define a BDM](#define_bdm).
+Use Bonita Studio to [define a BDM](#define_bdm).

 ## Business data storage

 The business data specified in the BDM is stored in a database.
 It requires two datasources, BusinessDataDS and NotManagedBizDataDS.
-When you define the BDM in Bonita BPM Studio, the built-in H2 database and the datasources are created automatically in your development environment.
+When you define the BDM in Bonita Studio, the built-in H2 database and the datasources are created automatically in your development environment.

 During development, you can use the tools in the `h2-1.3.170.jar` in the workspace Tomcat library to view the business data in the h2 database.
 If you modify database content manually, there is risk of losing data and losing synchronization with business objects in a process instance.
 However, it can be useful to view the database for debugging processes.
 If you change the BDM during development, this can also cause problems in existing process definitions.